Bytes and Bits

 Reese Campbell

-I'm not sure I agree about Computational Theory.
-To me, it seemed more like Grover's Algorithm.
+I'm not sure I agree about Quantum Computing.
+To me, it seemed more like Qubits.

 Jamie Garcia